carolinasiilvestre/MLHub/README.md

+# TO GRANT OR NOT TO GRANT: DECIDING ON COMPENSATION BENEFITS
+# Group 14

 ## Project Overview
 The New York Workers’ Compensation Board (WCB) plays a crucial role in regulating and adjudicating claims related to workplace injuries, volunteer workers, and other compensation cases.
 Since 2000, the WCB has handled over 5 million claims, making manual claim reviews an increasingly time-consuming and complex process.